Cullen Skink (Smoked Haddock Soup)

 My favourite way of making this has been a mix of many different approaches: I simply poach the fish in semi-skimmed milk and use no cream – and no water either – and half blitz it with the hand mixer until smooth and creamy, but still with the bits in it.
 Purists may scream at me but I make it using a leek (I’m on a leek roll just now – be warned for many leek recipes coming!) but if you prefer to make Cullen Skink the traditional way, use an onion instead.

-Ideally recipes call for Finnan haddock or undyed smoked haddock fillets.
-As it’s not that easy to find them in France, I take the only smoked haddock I can find, which is called “Haddock” (just for the record, if you want plain unsmoked haddock in France, it’s known as Eglefin), otherwise any good smoked fish will be good.
+Ideally traditional Scottish recipes call for Finnan haddock or undyed smoked haddock fillets.
+As it’s not that easy to find them in France, I take the only smoked haddock I can find, which is simply called “Haddock“.
+Each time years ago, when I called it Haddock Fumé with my Jane Birkin accent, I was corrected.
+So, just saying.